gethin101/Led_christmas_lights/README.md

 -The user can use prompts to control the setup.

--The pico triggers colorful LED animations on the WS2812B strip lights & plays christmas songs through the DFPlayer Mini
+-Triggers colorful LED animations on the WS2812B strip lights & plays christmas songs through the DFPlayer Mini

 ## 🔌 Breadboard design